 Before sending or requesting payments directly from your financial accounts, including automatic payments, it’s essential you double check the bank routing number to avoid late fees, fines and other potentially costly delays.

-How to Find Your Bank Routing Number
+- How To Wire Money Using Your Routing Number